 - Kate has a recessed light fixture above the planter — so it would be relatively easy to swap out the recessed light for a pendant light fixture like this great mid century pottery pendant lamp from Etsy seller lovintagefinds — which coordinates nicely with the chosen accent wall colors.

-- To finish off the space — a mid century starburst clock like this model from Ebay seller katsajie would be the perfect finishing touch.
+- To finish off the space — a mid century starburst clock like this model from Ebay seller katsajie (link now gone) would be the perfect finishing touch.

 Pam’s idea to decorate this entry way: